TypeRocket/docs/v5/upgrade-guide-v1-to-v5.md

 ## Start

 First, you will need to [create a new project](/docs/v5/get-started/) by starting a clean installation.
 From the new installation you can copy the majority of your `app`, `database`, `storage`, `routes`, and `resources` code into the new project.
-However, keep in ind the following changes.
+However, keep in mind the following changes.

 ### Pro Extension Publishing: Composer Only